Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Alabama Performance Insights

-- The Crimson Tide are outscoring opponents by 14.1 points per game with a +508 scoring differential overall.
-They put up 82.3 points per game (fourth in college basketball) and allow 68.2 per outing (124th in college basketball).
+- The Crimson Tide outscore opponents by 14.1 points per game (scoring 82.3 points per game to rank fourth in college basketball while allowing 68.2 per contest to rank 123rd in college basketball) and have a +508 scoring differential overall.

-- Alabama prevails in the rebound battle by an average of 8.1 boards.
-It is recording 40.9 rebounds per game (first in college basketball) compared to its opponents' 32.8 per outing.
+- Alabama ranks first in college basketball at 40.9 rebounds per game.
+That's 8.1 more than the 32.8 its opponents average.

-- Alabama connects on 4.7 more threes per contest than the opposition, 10.1 (ninth-most in college basketball) compared to its opponents' 5.4.
+- Alabama knocks down 4.7 more threes per contest than the opposition, 10.1 (ninth-most in college basketball) compared to its opponents' 5.4.

-- The Crimson Tide average 97.5 points per 100 possessions (81st in college basketball), while allowing 80.8 points per 100 possessions (fifth in college basketball).
+- The Crimson Tide rank 82nd in college basketball by averaging 97.5 points per 100 possessions on offense, and defensively are fifth in college basketball, allowing 80.8 points per 100 possessions.

-- Alabama has committed 2.0 more turnovers per game than its opponents, averaging 13.3 (311th in college basketball action) while forcing 11.3 (240th in college basketball).
+- Alabama has committed 13.3 turnovers per game (311th in college basketball action), two more than the 11.3 it forces on average (240th in college basketball).

 San Diego State Performance Insights

-- The Aztecs have a +308 scoring differential, topping opponents by 8.8 points per game.
-They're putting up 71.9 points per game, 178th in college basketball, and are giving up 63.1 per outing to rank 25th in college basketball.
+- The Aztecs are outscoring opponents by 8.8 points per game, with a +308 scoring differential overall.
+They put up 71.9 points per game (176th in college basketball) and give up 63.1 per contest (25th in college basketball).

-- San Diego State averages 33.1 rebounds per game (96th in college basketball) while allowing 27.8 per contest to opponents.
+- San Diego State averages 33.1 rebounds per game (96th in college basketball) while conceding 27.8 per contest to opponents.
 It outrebounds opponents by 5.3 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.